Hi, again everybody,

 it’s has been a while (again), sorry for that…but I had some serious health problems to face and get trough over the last couple of months so blogging or Bonsai work was at a hold during that time!
-But things are a lot better now and I have all ready don a lot of Bonsai work that I would like to share with you all again from now on!
+But things are a lot better now and I have already don a lot of Bonsai work that I would like to share with you all again from now on!
 I repotted a lot of my trees, even one very big one (the elephant Larch) after being 10 years in his wooden box!
-But that will be shown in a video story that I am currently working on to be posted on to you tube soon!
+But that will be shown in a video story that I am currently working on to be posted onto youtube soon!
 So watch this space if you are interested!!!
 For the guy’s who were so kind to comment over the last couple of months: I just saw them for the first time and will react as soon as I finished this post!!!

 Bellow: the frost cracks.

-Below: So I had to make a unexpected repotting and the only pot I had that would fit this large Dutch Crataegus Yamadori, was this (to big) Tokoname pot!
+Below: So I had to make an unexpected repotting and the only pot I had that would fit this large Dutch Crataegus Yamadori, was this (to big) Tokoname pot!
 But it would do for now and the tree has more room to grow quickly this way!